JsBergbau/MiTemperature2/README.md

 For longer batterylife and higher stability ATC mode is recommended.
 In the flasher Webpage selecting only `Atc1441` as Advertising type is recommended.
 You can than increase the Advertising interval to save power for sensors with good reception.
 For sensors with weaker reception I would keep the default of 2500 ms. You could even increase it for sensors with very bad reception.

+With version 4 of MiTemperature2/LYWSD03MMC.py also custom format advertisment type is supported.
+This type gives 2 decimal places for temperature and humidity.
+The reading of the flags field is currently not supported.
+If you need support, please open an issue.

 In ATC mode the script listens for BLE advertisments and filters for ATC flashed LYWSD03MMC sensors.
 So you start only one instance of this script and it reads out all your sensors.
 You can have multiple receivers and thus have a kind of cell network and your sensors are portable in a quite wide range.
 Use it optimally with influxdb and `--influxdb 1`.
 With this option timestamps are snapped to 10s and since influxdb only stores one value for one timestamp you won't have duplicate data in your database.

 ATC firmware gives temperature only with one decimal place, so rounding and debouncing options are not available.
 This is no real disadavantage because accuracy is impaired because of a lacking capciator, see https://github.com/pvvx/ATC_MiThermometer/issues/11#issuecomment-766776468